Can I receive health care at CSU Health Services without insurance?

 CSU Health Services is open from 8:00AM - 5:30PM on Monday & Tuesday and 8:00AM - 5:00PM Wednesday through Friday during the academic year.
 Summer hours are 8:00AM - 5:00PM Monday through Friday.
 Services are available on an appointment only basis (see FAQ #7).
 Telephone advice is available during clinic hours.
 To schedule an appointment or for more information call 687-3649.
 If an emergency occurs when the Health Services Center is not open please contact on campus CSU police at 911.
 Infirmary and emergency care is provided only by area hospitals

 Does the Health Services Center offer emergency contraception?

 Yes.
 Emergency Contraception can be used if a condom breaks or for unprotected intercourse within 72 hours.
 A Same Day Appointment must be scheduled with the Health Services Center to get emergency contraception.
-Total Cost can vary depending on when and where your last PAP test was done.
-A pregnancy test is required before emergency contraception can be administered because emergency contraception cannot be given to a person that is already pregnant.
 Average cost is about $ 17.00 with out a PAP test.

 What services does the CSU Health Services Center provide?

 - Assessment and treatment of illness or injury

 - Preventive services, including immunizations, screenings for blood pressure, cholesterol, HIV, Pregnancy, Rubella, Rubeola, Strep Throat, Annual Gynecological exams and Physical exams